prajwalkulkarni/elegant-widget/README.md

 I've followed a standard directory structure by clustering components & utilities based on their functionalities.
 UI components are placed under components path along with their corresponding styling.
 I've used named exports for all the components to avoid ambiguity in imports.

+### Testing

+I've used `vitest`, `@testing-library/react` and `@testing-library/jest-dom` to test utility functions, hooks and components.
+Any piece of code requiring more than 1 test is added within a test suite to group related tests together.

 ### UI, Accessibilty & Misc